karoltech/bridging/README.md

 ## Results

 Deriving instances into the Graph database:

 ![Instances](img/instances.png)

-- The ontology has a role to play in the AI space.
+- The SNOMED CT ontology has a role to play in the AI space.
-- Trainning LLMs is not necessary.
+- Trainning LLMs is not necessary, avoiding use of extensive resources, reusing existing models.
-- Prompt Engineering is a stepstone and Context Engineering is the answer.
+- Prompt Engineering is a stepstone and Context Engineering is a powerful prerequisite.

 ## References